exploratory-io/book/viz/bubble.md

 * Size - Assign a column you want to apply the size on each bubble.
 You can assign a number based column only.
 * Color - Assign a column for color.
 If you assign a categorical column, it will be also used as a groupby column.
 Take a look at [Color](color.md) section for more details.
 * Label - Assign a column you want to show in the balloon help that you see when you hover bubbles.
 * Repeat By - You can assign a column to repeat the chart for each of its values.
-Take a look at [Small Multiple](small-multiple.md) section for more details.
+Take a look at [Repeat By](small-multiple.md) section for more details.

 ## Trend Line